seph14/Cinder/android/README.md

     USE_GLES2     - select OpenGL ES2 - if disabled then OpenGL ES1.5 is used instead

 * Build the library.
-Tip: use -j <num cores> to enable multi-threaded build.
+Tip: use -j <num cores> to enable parallel build.

 ```
     % ndk-build -j 4